amir-akhavans/odoo-postgresql/README.md

-### Task 1: A simple containerized project running in PostgreSQL and Odoo
+### Task 1: A simple containerized project running PostgreSQL and Odoo

 #### This project is implemented in single node, minikube cluster